emmayusufu/event-sourced-bank/ARCHITECTURE.md

 - One bounded context, one Postgres database.
 - Two aggregates: `Account`, `Transfer`.
 - Four account commands, one transfer command, four queries.
-- Two read-model projections (`account_projection`, `transaction_projection`).
+- Three read-model projections (`account_projection`, `transaction_projection`,
+  `ledger_entries`).
 - One polling projector running in-process.
 - One orchestrated saga (transfer) with compensation on failure.
 - HTTP API, JSON, no auth.
 - Idempotency keys on all POSTs.
-- Admin endpoints to inspect the event log and rebuild projections from scratch.
+- Admin endpoints to inspect the event log, rebuild projections, run the trial balance, and check books-balance invariants.

 Out: